Safety legislation and data sharing in Asia is making progress but highlights a global challenge

 South Korea’s regime is closest to the EU’s.
-The country’s chemicals legislation (K-Reach) came into force in January 2015, partly as a response to a major chemical incident in Gumi, its second-largest city, in 2012.
+The country’s chemicals legislation (K-Reach) came into force in January 2015, partly as a response to a major chemical incident in the city of Gumi in 2012.
 Like EU Reach, K-Reach proposes to assess, evaluate and restrict chemicals before import, use or manufacture.
 It already requires all new substances to be registered before they can be introduced to the market, while existing substances will be assessed in batches.
 The first batch includes 510 ‘priority’ substances that the government considers to be particularly hazardous.
 These must be registered before July 2018.
 The registration process is also like the EU’s.
 It requires companies to elect a lead registrant and submit joint registrations, and use an online platform similar to the EU’s substance information exchange forums (Siefs).

 These rules are set to change to align even more closely with those of the EU.
 Willi Muenninghoff, senior project manager at consultancy ReachCentrum, explains that the original plan was to draw up four separate lists of priority chemicals.
 Companies would have three years per list to register the substances.
 ‘But earlier this year, the Ministry of Environment (MoE) published a draft amendment [to K-Reach] that turns the existing regulation into a full-blown Reach regulation, with a pre-registration phase and registration requirements for all existing substances used in volumes above one tonne per year [around 7000 chemicals], with time frames based on tonnage bands.’
 The changes are significant and unexpected; if they go ahead, the new system will enter force on 1 January 2018, with the pre-registration phase starting in 2019.
 After the announcement, industry expected that the requirement to register the 510 priority substances would be pulled, but it appears that it will remain in place.
 With the deadline less than a year away, only five registrations have so far been completed.